st235/HSE.DeepLearning/README.md

 This repository contains code for *Simple Online and Realtime Tracking with a Deep Association Metric* (Deep SORT).

-It extends [the original DeepSORT](https://github.com/nwojke/deep_sort) algorithm to integrate improved detections and Deep REID mechanisms.
+It extends [the original DeepSORT](https://github.com/nwojke/deep_sort) algorithm to provide improved detections and Deep REID mechanisms.

 ## Data